claresudbery/clare-wiki-ably/pages/think/events/workshops/energisers-warmups.md

 - Use https://really.boring.website/ to play a game
 - Split into pairs and share something small you find satisfying, eg cycling over crunchy Autumn leaves.
 Then share your partner's satisfying thing with the rest of the group.
 - In groups of 3, design a superhero.
 You get to choose one super power reach and combine them into one hero.
 Draw a collaborative picture of the result.
+- Say three surprising things about yourself, then everybody asks you lots of questions to find out which one's false.

 ## Links to Games Elsewhere